nshimiyimanaamani/security-pay/api.docs.md

 * `"/properties/sectors/:sector/cells/:cell/villages/:village/?offset=n&limit=m`

+**Notice**:
+* all the endpoints except the users endpoints now require an`Authorization` header which contains the token acquired after a successful login.

-**Note**: To try it out check this cloud run endpoint https://paypack-backend-qahoqfdr3q-uc.a.run.app/api/
+* To try it out check this cloud run endpoint https://paypack-backend-qahoqfdr3q-uc.a.run.app/api/